-Bladensburg reduces energy use, saves money, and EmPOWERs Maryland
+Bladensburg reduces energy use to saves money

 Bladensburg‘s visitor center and its police department are now more energy efficient and comfortable.
-Thanks to the Maryland Energy Administration (MEA) and theDepartment of Energy’s (DOE) Energy Efficiency and Conservation Block Grant (EECBG) program, both visitors and staff of those buildings are helping Maryland reach the EmPOWER Maryland goal of reducing energy consumption 15% by 2015.
+Thanks to the Maryland Energy Administration (MEA) and theDepartment of Energy’s (DOE) Energy Efficiency and Conservation Block Grant (EECBG) program, both visitors and staff of those buildings are helping Maryland reach the Maryland goal of reducing energy consumption 15% by 2015.

 Bladensburg received a $44,000 EECBG grant from the MEA, which it used for energy efficiency upgrades.
 The grant enabled the town to purchase two new ENERGY STARrooftop heating and air conditioning units, and one new ENERGY STAR gas furnace.
 These upgrades are estimated to reduce Bladensburg’s annual electricity consumption by almost 15 MWh, and reduce its annual natural gas consumption by more than 1000 therms.
 This amounts to an annual savings of approximately $3,400.
 By replacing the three older units, Bladensburg will also avoid future maintenance and replacement costs.

 “MEA’s assistance couldn’t have come at a better time – budgets are stretched, equipment was getting very old and costly, and the need to replace was getting very near,” said Bladensburg Police Sergeant James Flynn.
 “It is truly a win-win for the community, town, and environment.”

 Bladensburg has taken giants strides toward energy efficiency.
 In addition to the heating and cooling installations, the town has also engaged additional energy efficiency measures, such as installing 19 kW solar photovoltaic (PV) system, new sealed entranced doors, and sealed replacement windows.